Multi-view Correlation-aware Network Traffic Detection on Flow Hypergraph: Methodology

 \subsubsection{Hypergraph Data Augmentation}

-{Contrastive learning relies on data augmentation~\cite{zhou2022data,Mevolve,zhou2020data-cikm} to generate contrastive views.
-Here we design three data augmentation strategies: node feature masking, hypergraph weight perturbation and flow-group membership masking. \begin{itemize}[leftmargin=15pt] \item \textbf{Node Feature Masking (NF).} We first generate a random binary mask of size $|\mathcal{V}|$, with its elements sampled from a Bernoulli distribution $\mathcal{B}(1-p_n)$.
+Contrastive learning relies on data augmentation~\cite{zhou2022data,Mevolve,zhou2020data-cikm} to generate contrastive views.
+Here we design three data augmentation strategies: node feature masking, hypergraph weight perturbation, and flow-group membership masking.
+By introducing random perturbations, these strategies enrich data diversity, thereby alleviating data imbalance and label scarcity issues, and improving model performance across diverse traffic scenarios. \begin{itemize}[leftmargin=15pt] \item \textbf{Node Feature Masking (NF).} We first generate a random binary mask of size $|\mathcal{V}|$, with its elements sampled from a Bernoulli distribution $\mathcal{B}(1-p_n)$.
 This mask is used to determine which nodes' features should be masked with an all-zero vector. \item \textbf{Hyperedge Weight Perturbation (EW).} We first generate a random binary mask of size $|\mathcal{E}|$, with its elements sampled from a Bernoulli distribution $\mathcal{B}(1-p_w)$, where $p_w$ is the perturbation probability.
 We then use this mask to determine whether the weight of a hyperedge should be perturbed, then apply Gaussian noise to replace the perturbed weights. \item \textbf{Flow-group Membership Masking (ED).} We first generate a mask of the same size as the incidence matrix, with its elements sampled from a Bernoulli distribution $\mathcal{B}(1-p_m)$.
-This mask is then used to determine whether the membership relationship between a flow and its associated group should be masked. \end{itemize}} For the flow hypergraph, we generate two augmented views for contrastive learning by applying one or more data augmentation strategies.
+This mask is then used to determine whether the membership relationship between a flow and its associated group should be masked. \end{itemize} For the flow hypergraph, we generate two augmented views for contrastive learning by applying one or more data augmentation strategies.
 By combining different augmentation strategies, various view pairs can be obtained, and their effects will be discussed in the experimental analysis.